irthomasthomas/llm-classify/README.md

 ## Contributing

-Contributions to llm-classifier are welcome!
-Please refer to the [GitHub repository](https://github.com/yourusername/llm-classifier) for more information on how to contribute.
+Contributions to llm-classify are welcome!
+Please refer to the [GitHub repository](https://github.com/irthomasthomas/llm-classify) for more information on how to contribute.

 ## License